ScrappyMan25/ScrappyMan25/README.md

 ## About Me

-I'm 22 Years!
+I'm 25 Years!

 Originally from Bangalore, India but now stay in Manchester, UK.

-I'm a Computer Games Technology Student at Manchester Metropoilitan University, Manchester :man_student: !
+I'm a Computer Games Technology Graduate from Manchester Metropoilitan University, Manchester :man_student: !

+I now work as a Site Reliability Engineer for a UK based car manufacturer.

 ### Me as a Programmer
 When it comes to Programming I'm someone that aspires to be a good programmer than be good at programming in some language.
 My approch to programming has always been guided by this notion.